GROMACS fails to build with lmfit-7.0

 In hindsight, it might have been a bad decision to allow lmfit in the first place.

 There is at least (?) one version that is buggy, but since at least the previous API completely lacks any version information, there isn't even any way for us to detect whether the installed library is correct or not.

-#8 Updated by Mark Abraham over 1 year ago
+#8 Updated by Mark Abraham almost 2 years ago

 - Status changed from New to Feedback wanted